Zero new deaths reported in Quebec from COVID-19 today | Cult MTL

-Santé Québec announced today that there have been 0 new deaths in Quebec due to COVID-19 (Coronavirus), with the total deaths remaining at 5,662.
-The total number of Coronavirus cases has increased today by 142 to 58,080.
-Santé Québec also confirmed that 50,505 of the total COVID-19 cases in Quebec are recoveries from the virus, an increase of 132.
-There are still 1,913 active cases of COVID-19 across Quebec.
+Santé Québec announced today that there have been 0 new deaths in Quebec due to COVID-19 (Coronavirus), with the total deaths remaining at 5,667.
+The total number of Coronavirus cases has increased today by 145 to 58,728.
 For a list of active cases of COVID-19 (Coronavirus) in Quebec, and across Canada by province and territory, please click here.

 For the latest breakdown of cases across the province, please visit our Quebec update. ■